Mariners vs. Yankees Player Props Betting Odds

-Player prop betting options for Ty France, Gleyber Torres and others are available in the Seattle Mariners-New York Yankees matchup at T-Mobile Park on Monday, starting at 9:40 PM ET.
+Julio Rodriguez and Aaron Judge are among the players with prop bets available when the Seattle Mariners and the New York Yankees square off at T-Mobile Park on Tuesday (first pitch at 9:40 PM ET).

 Bet on this matchup or its props with DraftKings!